Hey! 2013's Almost Over, Check Out Our 2014 List!

 from true action fans to back it up?
 What more does a game need to justify its

 top spot on the list of MMORPGs to still be released in 2013?

-Your Daily MMO and MMORPG News for Wednesday February 19th.
-Today Bethany discusses FFXIV: A Realm Reborn, Runescape and SMITE.
+Your Daily MMO and MMORPG News for Wednesday April 16th.
+Today Bethany discusses Wildstar, The Last of Us and Square Enix.

 Eight of The Most Memorable MMO Dungeons Ever Designed

 Dungeons are a staple of the MMO genre; large-scale challenges requiring co-operation and co-ordination between anywhere from five to a few hundred players to adequately complete.
 Of course, not all are created equal, and some stand head and shoulders above their peers.
 Today, I'd like to tip my hat to those few legends, those instances that'll stick with us for years to come as shining examples of how to do dungeons right.

 Carbine Studios today released an action packed new trailer showcasing the epic 40v40 PvP in the upcoming MMORPG, WildStar.